 Filet mignon is the sort of dinner you remember from a special occasion at a high-end steakhouse.
 Also known as a tenderloin steak, it’s buttery and melt-in-your-mouth tender with every bite.

-For Valentine’s Day or any day, it’s easier than you might think to make a memorable filet mignon at home with this step-by-step guide:
+For any special day, it’s easier than you might think to make a memorable filet mignon at home with this step-by-step guide:

 - Choose your pan: Our favorite way to make tenderloin steaks starts on the stove and finishes in the oven.
 That means you’ll need an oven-safe pan.
 A cast-iron skillet is great if you have one.
 Otherwise, any heavy pan that can safely go in the oven will work nicely.

 - Bring steaks to room temperature: When it’s time to cook dinner, it can be tough to wait.
 But wait you must.
 Before cooking, let your filets come to room temperature to ensure they stay juicy.
 This step should take around 20 minutes.

 - Dry your filets: Ensure you land with an even crust on your steaks at the end by taking a moment to dry it with a paper towel at the beginning.